Singapore Coffee Market Research: What Consumers Actually Want

 Instant coffee, home machines, cold brew concentrate

 Probe in focus groups: "Walk me through yesterday's coffee.
 Where did you get it?
 Why there and not somewhere else?"
+This kind of occasion mapping is central to how we design focus group discussion guides at Assembled.

 Framework 2: Switching Trigger Analysis